Heinz Bauer (publisher)

 Heinz Heinrich Bauer (born 28 October 1939) is a German billionaire publisher.
-He is the grandson of Johann Andreas Ludolph Bauer, who founded the Bauer Media Group.
+He is the grandson of Johann Andreas Ludolph Bauer, who founded Bauer Media Group.

 Early life

 After school, he trained as a compositor and printer.

 Career

 On the death of his father Alfred Bauer in 1984, Heinz Bauer held 96% of the shares.
 In 2006, he had an estimated net worth of US$1.9 billion.

 As a shareholder of the Terms mortgages Rheinboden (AHBR) he turned in 2006 to its sale to the US company Lone Star and criticized in this context, the Federal Financial (BaFin).